-In the United States, the organization selected by the Environmental Protection Agency to assess the risks of transgenic trees is the transgenic tree research program at Oregon State University.
-The head of this research program is Steven Strauss, the leading advocate for transgenic trees in the U.S. and an advocate for the deregulation of GMOs.
+In the United States, the Environmental Protection Agency selected the Tree Genetic Engineering Research Cooperative at Oregon State University to assess the risks of transgenic trees.
+The head of this program is Steven Strauss, the leading advocate for GE trees in the U.S. and an advocate for the deregulation of GMOs.
 The impartiality of the risk assessment of this organization is clearly questionable.